• Skip to primary navigation

 When the Hakone Open-Air Museum was designed, the attempt was to create a space that was “a harmonic balance between nature and art.”
 After visiting, I can honestly say they more than achieved that goal.
 This museum is by far one of the most interesting art museums I’ve ever visited.

 Most of the exhibits are outdoors allowing visitors to interact with art while also admiring the dense forest and hills the museum is set upon.
-Additionally, there are indoor exhibits as well including a large Picasso exhibition that features paintings, sculptures, and ceramic works from all different points in his life.
+Additionally, there are indoor exhibits as well, including a large Picasso exhibition that features paintings, sculptures, and ceramic works from all different points in his life.

-36. Explore the Whimsical Works of Studio Ghibli at the Ghibli Museum
+37. Explore the Whimsical Works of Studio Ghibli at the Ghibli Museum

 Where: Mitaka

 For those who are a fan of Studio Ghibli films, visiting the Ghibli Museum is a must for your Japan bucket list!
-This playful museum has no maps, no direction, and most important of all no photos or videos allowed.
+This playful museum has no maps, no directions, and most important of all no photos or videos allowed.
 All of these features are so you can truly experience the magic of this museum without being distracted by outside noise.
-Within the museum, you can experience a Ghibli short film, a rooftop garden, and see statues of many of your favorite Ghibli characters in person.
+Within the museum, you can experience a Ghibli short film, and a rooftop garden, and see statues of many of your favorite Ghibli characters in person.

 Where: Tokyo

-38. Become Part of a Living Painting at Adachi Museum of Art
+39. Become Part of a Living Painting at Adachi Museum of Art

 Where: Yasugi